-The Education and Care Services National Regulations (regulation 103) require that child's services premises, including equipment and furnishings are safe, clean and in good repair.
+The Education and Care Services National Regulations (regulation 103) require that child services premises, including equipment and furnishings, are safe, clean and in good repair.
 Each departmental school has a cleaning contractor who aims to keep the whole school safe, clean and hygienic.
-The contractor makes sure that the school is cleaned to the cleaning performance standards by 8am each day (or at a time agreed to by the principal).
+The contractor makes sure that the school is cleaned to the cleaning performance standards by 8:00am each day or at a time agreed to by the Principal.

-Preschool staff needs to ensure that furnishings and play equipment are checked regularly and kept in a safe, clean and hygienic condition.
+Preschool staff need to ensure that furnishings and play equipment are checked regularly and kept in a safe, clean and hygienic condition.
 There will need to be regular cleaning (as appropriate) of: